• Home

 $23 billion in project value completed

-99.9% projects completed on time & on budget
+99.9% of projects were completed on time & on budget

 18% project on-site savings